-Figure 4 shows the proportions of the H and L types of all subjects that choose the P-Max Mediator for each treatment.28 Note that the complementary probability for each bar is the proportion of the respective type subjects that choose the Neutral mediator.
-The two bars on the right in each panel of Figure 4 show that the proportion of L type subjects who choose the P-Max Mediator is predominantly higher (74% in Simple; 85% in Complex) than the proportion of H type subjects who choose the
+Figure 3 shows the proportions of the H and L types of all subjects that choose the P-Max Mediator for each treatment.28 Note that the complementary probability for each bar is the proportion of the respective type subjects that choose the Neutral mediator.
+The two bars on the right in each panel of Figure 3 show that the proportion of L type subjects who choose the P-Max Mediator is predominantly higher (74% in Simple; 85% in Complex) than the proportion of H type subjects who choose the P-Max Mediator (41% in Simple; 45% in Complex).
+Thus, we have the following result:

-Figure 4: Proportion of P-Max Mediator Chosen By Type (All Subjects)
+Figure 3: Proportion of P-Max Mediator Chosen By Type (All Subjects)